 My father had asthma and would tell me about how terrible his childhood and boyhood days were whenever he had an asthma attack – he was an athletic and gregarious person.

-The worst feeling in the world is wheezing (trying hard to breathe with a raspy sound coming through your mouth) – the awful images of my father wheezing just came to my mind when I heard the word.
+The worst feeling in the world is wheezing (trying hard to breathe with a raspy sound coming through your mouth) – the awful memories of my late father wheezing flooded my mind when I heard the word “asthma”.

 - He does not walk.
 He bounces, jogs, skips or runs.